Skip to content

 It accepts three parameters: password, algo, and options.

-The first parameter (password) keeps the user password.
-The second one (algo) is the password algorithm constant, used in the process of denoting the algorithm to be used once the password hashing occurs.
-The third parameter (options) is an associative array, containing options.
+The first parameter (password) specifies the user's password.
+The second parameter (algo) is a password algorithm constant that determines which hashing algorithm to use.
+The third parameter (options) is an optional associative array containing algorithm-specific options (such as the cost factor).

 Below, you can check out several examples of using the password_hash function in PHP.